WOMEN GO TRAVEL

 Meals Included: Breakfast

 After breakfast, we dive into the heart of Old Delhi, a place pulsating with history, culture, and energy.
 We’ll wander through the bustling alleyways of Chandni Chowk, one of India’s oldest markets, soaking in the vibrant chaos and unique charm.
 A cycle rickshaw ride through these narrow, lively streets lets us truly immerse in the sights, sounds, and scents of daily local life.
 Our journey includes a visit to Jama Masjid, Delhi’s largest mosque renowned for its grand architecture and deep historical roots.
-We then pause at Sheeshganj Gurudwara, a significant Sikh temple, where we gain insight into Sikh traditions and spiritual heritage.
+We then make a stop at Sheeshganj Gurudwara, a significant Sikh temple, where we gain insight into Sikh traditions and spiritual heritage.

 Day 3: Delhi to Agra